 Maggie Zhang

-Maggie Zhang is a deep learning engineer at NVIDIA, working on deep learning frameworks and applications.
+Maggie Zhang is a senior solutions architect at NVIDIA, working on applications in generative AI, conversational AI, and computer vision.
 She received her PhD in computer science and engineering from the University of New South Wales in Australia, where she worked on GPU/CPU heterogeneous computing and compiler optimizations.

 Avatar photo